janberges/qe2screen/README.md

 # To screen, or not to screen

-This repository contains scripts and data associated with the following paper:
+This repository contains the source code and data associated with the paper:

 - Jan Berges, Nina Girotto, Tim Wehling, Nicola Marzari, and Samuel Poncé, *Phonon self-energy corrections: To screen, or not to screen*,